johnofleek/PiloT/docs/networkManagerDocs/instructions_HL7692.md

 ## Windows
-I also tested the HL7692 Pilot on a Windows 10 machine
+I also tested the HL7692 PiloT on a Windows 10 machine

 On the windows machine to get the HL7692 to work I had to
 * Lock the modem to LTE - AT+KSRAT=5